hamdi-bouasker/CipherSync/README.md

 ![CipherShield2.png](https://github.com/hamdi-bouasker/CipherSync/blob/master/CipherShield2.png)

-- Encrypts files using AES-256 encryption.
+- Encrypts any files (Word,Excel, PowerPoint, PDF, JPG ect.) using AES-256 encryption.

 - The password used for encryption is saved to an encrypted backup file.

-- You can load the encrypted password directly with a click.
+- You can load the encrypted password directly by clicking on **Load Backup Pasword**

 ### _Password Manager_